lfuelling/greenfoot-maven-demo/DEVELOPMENT.md

 `import $actor-class$;`

-Some IDE's do this automatically!
+Some IDEs do this automatically!

 ##### Let the actor move